robsontenorio/laravel-keycloak-guard/README.md

 ✔️ I will not use Laravel Passport for authentication, because Keycloak Server will do the job.

-✔️ I already have an "users table", with unique identifiers, on my database.

 ✔️ The frontend is a separated project.

 ✔️ The frontend users authenticate **directly on Keycloak Server** to obtain a JWT token.
 This process have nothing to do with the Laravel API.